Allie (wrestler): All Elite Wrestling (2019–2023)

 On the October 20 episode of AEW Dark, Allie turned heel once again when she returned as The Bunny and aligned with Eddie Kingston's stable, betraying Marshall during his match against Pentagón Jr. On August 4, 2021, at Homecoming, The Bunny was defeated by Leyla Hirsch in a match to determine the challenger for the NWA World Women's Championship at NWA EmPowerrr.
 On the November 5 episode of AEW Rampage, The Bunny took part in the AEW TBS Championship Tournament where she faced Red Velvet in the first round and lost.
 After months of feuding, the Bunny teamed up with Penelope Ford to take on Anna Jay and Tay Conti in a street fight on the December 31 episode of Rampage, which they lost.
 On February 23, 2022, The Bunny faced Jade Cargill on Dynamite for the TBS Championship which The Bunny lost.
 On March 30 on Dynamite, The Bunny took part in the AEW Owen Hart Cup where she faced Toni Storm and lost.

 On February 8, 2023, special episode of Dynamite named Championship Fight Night, The Bunny faced the AEW Women's World Champion Jamie Hayter in a Championship Eliminator match.
 During the match, The Bunny was reportedly injured, which was later confirmed on June by The Butcher that The Bunny sustained a broken orbital bone.
 Bunny was removed from AEW’s website roster on November 9, 2023, after both parties mutually agreed to part ways ending her 4 year tenure with the company.

-Return to Total Nonstop Action Wrestling (2025)
+Return to Total Nonstop Action Wrestling (2025–present)

+Allie is one-half of RoseXBunny with Rosemary (left).

-Allie returned to Total Nonstop Action Wrestling (formerly Impact Wrestling) on May 25, 2025 at Border Brawl as the coach for Team Canada.
+Allie returned to Total Nonstop Action Wrestling (TNA; formerly Impact Wrestling) on May 25, 2025 at Border Brawl as the coach for Team Canada.
+On the March 12, 2026 episode of Impact!, Allie returned to TNA in a vignette with Rosemary.
+On the April 30 episode of Impact!, Allie had her first match in TNA since 2019, where, alongside Mara Sadè and Rosemary, defeated The Diamond Collective (Mila Moore, Tessa Blanchard, and Victoria Crawford).
+On June 28 at Slammiversary, she and Rosemary defeated The Elegance Brand (Heather by Elegance and M by Elegance) to win the TNA Knockouts World Tag Team Championship.